Trading Card Spotlight "Rewind" - Lonnie McDonald

 Do you prefer PC or console gaming and why?

 I have MAME on a PC.
 It’s very close to the real thing for old games.
 I own a MAME world record.

 What games today do you play and what are your favorite genres of games?

-I play a lot of Pinball, I played competitively for a year and got to the top 1 percent in the world.
-I still play Joust, Black Tiger, Gorf, Tiger Woods Golf
+I play a lot of Pinball.
+I played competitively for a year and got to the top 1 percent in the world.
+I still play Joust, Black Tiger, Gorf, Tiger Woods PGA Tour Golf.